zjin-lcf/HeCBench/README.md

 # oneAPI Benchmarks
 This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
-Intel DPC++ Compatibility Tool can convert a CUDA program to a SYCL program.
+Intel DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.

 # Experiments